abuxton/tfx-source/README.md

 # TFX Source

-This source integrates with Terraform server either Terraform Enterprise (TFX) or Terraform Cloud (TFC) hence (TFx), allowing Overmind to pull data about many types of Terraform resources, and the Terraform API endpoints.
+This source integrates with Terraform server either Terraform Enterprise (TFE) or Terraform Cloud (TFC) hence (TFx), allowing Overmind to pull data about many types of Terraform resources, and the Terraform API endpoints.

 ## Sources